MuskanPaliwal/AI-Tic-Tac-Toe/README.md

 	<img src="preview/simplified-g-tree.png"></img>
 </p>

 That tree has 11 nodes.
 The full game tree has 549.946 nodes!
-You can test it putting a static global variable in your program and incrementing it for each minimax function call per turn.
+You can test it by putting a static global variable in your program and incrementing it for each minimax function call per turn.
 ## Tic-Tac-Toe with Reinforcement Learning
 AI agent to play Tic-tac-toe using reinforcement learning.
 Both the SARSA and Q-learning RL